- What are Meteoroids

 All observers, whether veteran or novice, are to some extent unreliable, as two people at the same place seeing the same meteor can (and will) give totally conflicting reports of the event, while still believing their own is the correct version!
 Discussing the meteor between members of an observing group is definitely not recommended.
 The important thing is to try to record the details that actually happened, and this is not always the same as what you thought you saw.
 Remember, practice makes perfect!

 A separate listing of meteor showers known to be active during the year can be found here.
 Since some meteor shower parameters change from year to year, it is updated annually to enable us to keep it as up-to-date as possible.
-Brief notes on each shower are also given there, and further information can be found regularly in various SPA sources, including the chatroom Forums, as well as the printed Popular Astronomy.
+Brief notes on each shower are also given there, and further information can be found regularly in various SPA sources, including the Forum, as well as the printed Popular Astronomy.

 There are a number of ways of observing meteors.
 Radio sets can be used, and some amateurs follow meteor activity 24 hours a day with suitable radio receivers.
 Although this is a technically-challenging field, a separate Radio Meteor Observing Information page is available for those considering trying.
 Automated CCD video systems are used by some amateurs to collect high-quality data on meteor activity every clearer night in places.
 Telescopes and binoculars can be pressed into service, and enable meteors too faint for the unaided eye to be observed, while DSLR and video cameras can image the brighter meteors.
 Some notes on both these methods are given later.
 What makes meteor observing virtually unique in modern astronomy, however, is that valuable data can still be collected using only the naked-eye.